choppen5/client-acd/README.md

 -  Fill out the Config variables - this will create a new Heroku app and produce a new Heroku URL for the app
 -  Complete the [Twilio Config steps above with your new Heroku URL](https://github.com/choppen5/client-acd#twilio-config)
+-  After creating the Heroku app, note the URL.
+Back in Twilio, set the voice URL for your app: For the app you created for twilio_app_id, now set the Heroku URL, to the /dial path.
+For example, if you created a Heroku app called  "http://myapp.herokuapp.com" you would set the Voice URL of your app to  http://myapp.herokuapp.com/dial.

 #### Install option 2
 - Download and run locally, then deploy to Heroku manually.